Don't miss out on recognition opportunities as a participating hospital. Your continued dedication to improving patient care is commendable.

 - Hospitals will no longer have to submit an on-line paper version of their award application.

-- Data will be transferred quarterly via Quintiles to AHA, the data will be aggregated by hospital, and award eligibility will be determined.
+- Data will be transferred quarterly via IQVIA to AHA, the data will be aggregated by hospital, and award eligibility will be determined.

 - Time of compliance will be on the calendar year (January to December) for all award levels.